Close

 Associate Professor of Education

-Within the Department of Doctoral Studies in Education, Dr. Wangsness Willemsen focuses on supporting Ed.D. students’ dissertation research as well as teaching courses on research methods and epistemologies, equity and diversity, ethics and educational leadership.
-She created the department’s Dissertation Dashboard, a website that outlines the steps of the dissertation process, includes templates and rubrics for each chapter, features resources and coaching videos on writing and analysis, and serves to demystify the dissertation process and product.
-She is proud to have served as advisor or committee member for dozens of Concordia’s Ed.D. students.
+Within the Department of Doctoral Studies in Education, Dr. Wangsness Willemsen focuses on supporting Ed.D. students’ dissertation research and teaching courses on research methods and epistemologies, equity and diversity, ethics and educational leadership.
+She created the department’s Dissertation Dashboard, an interactive website aimed at demystifying the dissertation process and product.
+She is proud to have advised dozens of Concordia’s Ed.D. students.

-As an international education expert working at the nexus of schooling, international development and gender, Dr. Wangsness Willemsen has consulted with institutions such as United Nations Girls’ Educational Initiative, United States Agency for International Development, World Vision, CARE International, Miske Witt and Associates, and Project Zawadi Tanzania.
-She currently serves on the board of directors of Mwangaza Education for Partnership and has served on the board of directors of Project Zawadi, organizations which partner with Tanzanian educators to support strengthened educational quality and equity in Tanzanian communities.
+As an international education expert, Dr. Wangsness Willemsen has consulted with institutions such as United Nations Girls’ Educational Initiative, United States Agency for International Development (USAID), World Vision, CARE International, Miske Witt and Associates (MWAI), and Project Zawadi Tanzania.
+She is currently a gender specialist consultant for Jifunze Uelewe, a USAID activity in Tanzania.
+She serves on the board of directors of Mwangaza Education for Partnership and, until recently, was on the board of directors of Project Zawadi, organizations which partner with Tanzanian educators to support strengthened educational quality and equity in Tanzanian communities.

 Previously Dr. Wangsness Willemsen was at the University of Minnesota, where she taught courses in comparative education and narrative inquiry, worked on issues of educational equity and teacher training, co-led a study of adolescence and gender relations in Tanzania, and led qualitative research for a longitudinal, mixed-methods evaluation of educational initiatives in East Africa.
 Prior to joining higher education, she worked as an English language teacher and ELL coordinator in diverse high school settings ranging from urban, suburban and rural Minnesota to urban and rural Tanzania.